What is MatriStem UBM™ Technology and How Does it Work?

 ACell’s proprietary method of processing this raw material results in products that are differentiated from other competitive ECM products because they include an intact epithelial basement membrane on one surface and a lamina propria layer on the opposite surface.
-MatriStem devices contain multiple types of carbohydrates, collagens, proteins and other components, and are gradually resorbed by the patient following implantation.
+MatriStem UBM devices contain multiple types of carbohydrates, collagens, proteins and other components, and are gradually resorbed by the patient following implantation.

 As a result, ACell’s products are often used in complex slow-healing wounds or surgical procedures where leading competitive regenerative therapy treatments have not been effective.